LambdaTest/test-at-scale-scripts/README.md

 #### Linux(Ubuntu):
-- Note:
-- Dollar sign($) represents command. it does'nt include in command
-- You have know the password of root
+- Note: Dollar sign($) represents command,it isn't included in command.
+You have know the password of root
 - First update system
 ``` bash
 $ sudo apt-get update